-2.3.8 Milestones - 2014-16
+2.3.8 Milestones - 2016

-The Groton Historical Commission in 2014, 2015, and 2016 completed the restoration, reerection and painting of 27 milestones (see Figure 9) throughout the town.
+The Groton Historical Commission in 2014, 2015, and 2016 completed the restoration, re-erection, and painting of 27 milestones (see Figure 9) throughout the town.
 Originally erected in 1902 and 1903, they marked the distance to Groton Town Hall.
 Two of the original monuments were missing or broken.
 These were recreated by Garside Monuments of Westford and marked on the reverse with the date of 2014.
 In 2015 five slate milestones erected by Dr. Oliver Prescott in 1787 were cleaned, cracks filled and two previously broken ones were repaired.
 A separate granite boulder, engraved by Jonas Prescott in 1680, Dr. Oliver Prescott in 1784 and by S. J. Park in 1841, was recommended to be moved to town center.
 In 2016 the commission began the location, cleaning, repair and, as necessary, repainting, of over 53 monuments throughout the town.
-This last project continues into 2019.